 - As the Doctor said: “Never be cruel nor cowardly.
 Never give up.
 Never give in. […] Remember — hate is always foolish… and love is always wise.
 Always try to be nice and never fail to be kind”

 - Taking care of others is almost always more important than taking care of ourselves.
-But, as the airlines have taught us, we need to breathe and have our oxygen first to better serve them, so prioritize accordingly.
+But, as the airlines have taught us, we need to breathe and have our own oxygen first to better serve them, so prioritize accordingly.

 What do I love?